 4. Evaluate Your Development Time Frame

+If the time frame for software development is long-term and there are no deadlines, the Waterfall methodology is the best choice.
 However, for developments that go through sprints, with deadlines fast approaching, Agile and other iterative-based methodologies are the most fitting choice because they make the release of partially finished products possible.

 5. Consider The Development Team’s Location

-Accountability, coherence and coordination are all very important if you’re working with an outsourced remote development team.
+Accountability, coherence, and coordination are all very important if you’re working with an outsourced remote development team.
 In these scenarios, a rigid development method like Waterfall is best.

-Agile, feature-driven and rapid application development methodologies require a lot of meetings and frequent discussions with teams that work closely together.
+Agile, feature-driven, and rapid application development methodologies require a lot of meetings and frequent discussions with teams that work closely together.
 They are a better option for software development teams that are near you.